kdave/btrfs-progs/Documentation/ch-fs-limits.rst

         depends on the *nodesize* value, for 4KiB it's 3949 bytes, for larger nodesize it's 4095 due to the system limit PATH_MAX

-        The symlink target may not be a valid path, ie. the path name components can exceed the limits (NAME_MAX), there's no content validation at ``symlink(3)`` creation.
+        The symlink target may not be a valid path, i.e. the path name components can exceed the limits (NAME_MAX), there's no content validation at ``symlink(3)`` creation.